 In 1893 the State Legislature authorized a board, consisting of the governor, attorney general and state auditor, "to purchase or erect a suitable residence for the Chief Executive of the State, and to furnish the same."
 An appropriation of $6,000 was made for this purpose.
 On May 3, 1893, the Bismarck Daily Tribune reported that "the commissioners have concluded to purchase the residence of Hon.
 Asa Fisher on Fourth Street, for an executive mansion.
 The residence is the best in the state.
 The commission desired to build a residence, but the meager appropriation would not admit of it."
 The house was purchased for $5,000, with the remaining $1,000 used to purchase furnishings.

-In late May of 1893, Governor Eli Shortridge became the first governor to occupy the house.
+Governor Eli Shortridge became the first governor to occupy the house in late May of 1893.
 During the next sixty‑seven years, twenty governors used it as their official residence.
-The last governor to live here was John E. Davis, who toward the end of his term moved into the newly constructed governors residence on the state capitol grounds.
+The last governor to live here was John E. Davis, who moved into the newly constructed governors’ residence on the state Capitol grounds in 1960.

+Restoration of the house began immediately and was completed by the spring of 1984, when it was opened for tours.
 Interior restoration was mostly limited to removal of partitions, shelving and doorways installed by the State Health Department.
 Following extensive research, new wallpapers where hung on the walls and wood work was cleaned up.
 The interior of the house was not restored to reflect a particular time period.
-Rather, it is was designed to present the overall life of the house and the ways people lived in and used the house.
+Rather, it was designed to present the overall life of the house and the ways people lived in and used the house.
 Exposed layers of historic wallpaper and paint samples on the walls throughout the house show the many changes that have taken place over the life of the house.

 Following archaeological excavation, structural analysis and architectural planning the exterior of the building was restored to how it appeared in 1893.
 Exterior restoration was extensive.
 The 1919 front porch was removed and a new porch was built.
 Other areas included stabilization of the foundation, re‑roofing, chimney re‑pointing, door and siding modification, rebuilding the south porch, painting, and landscaping.